erdelp/inception-tuto/README.md

 4. Wait a couple minute to a couple hour
 5. You should be able to access your wordpress and other settings from this address !!

+### 3. Security notes

+1. If you did do this note that the wordpress and nginx install you did are not very secure.
+2. Therefore you should always put your server down (docker compose down) and not leave it running if you're not attending the project at this time.

 Congrats you deployed a functioning server for the first time !
 Enjoy your **42 Inception** ! 🚀